-The carrying amount of financial assets at FVPL and AFS investments measured at fair value amounted to ₱75.8 million and ₱27.3 million, respectively, as at December 31, 2020 (₱26.6 million and
+No impairment loss was recognized in 2021 and 2020.
+The carrying amount of HTM investments amounted to ₱441.3 million and ₱286.3 million as at December 31, 2021 and 2020, respectively (see Note 7).

-₽22.4 million, respectively, as at December 31, 2019) (see Note 7).

 Assessing the Impairment Losses on AFS Investments.
 The Company treats AFS investments as impaired when there has been a significant or prolonged decline in the fair value below its cost or where other objective evidence of impairment exists.
 The determination of what is "significant" and "prolonged" requires judgment.
 The Company treats "significant" generally as 20% or more of the original cost of investment, and "prolonged," as greater than six months.
 In addition, the Company evaluates other factors, including normal volatility in share price for quoted equities and the future cash flows.